Uncategorized

 “Every kid with disabilities deserves the opportunity to experience Halloween like everyone else, which takes some consideration and initiative among members of their community,” said Siambanes, a board-certified and fellowship-trained spine surgeon.
 “A few simple tricks can really make kids with CP feel included in the holiday festivities.”

-Dr. Siambanes suggests those expecting trick-or-treaters to take the following measures to make their home more accessible to children with CP:
+Dr. Siambanes suggests those expecting trick-or-treaters to take the following Halloween tips to make their home more accessible to children with CP:

 • Keep on outdoor lights.
 Humps or gaps in the sidewalk can make navigating a path especially tricky for those in wheelchairs or requiring crutches.
 Bright lights and a well-lit pathway can make the trip to the front porch much easier.